dm13450/dm13450.github.io/_posts/2020-06-03-State-of-the-Market.md

 my `dirichletprocess` package to fit this type of model and how it can be applied to an ETF's change in returns.

-So if you want to play along at home, download thes packages, fire up RStudio and get programming!
+So if you want to play along at home, download these packages, fire up RStudio and get programming!

 You'll need to download the dev version of `diricheltprocess` as I